bahrus/re-src/README.md

 While this does prevent having to lose the loading of A content in order to see B, it doesn't really solve the problem yet -- clicking on A repeatedly will cause A to reload, likewise with clicking on B.  But it is an important first step.

-The "target-caching" component affects hyperlinks with attribute "be-caching".
-This attribute can also be customized.
+The "target-caching" component affects hyperlinks with attribute "be-caching" (by default).
+These defaults can also be customized.

 What target-caching does is it intercepts the hyperlink's click event.
 The first time, it lets the link pass through normally.
 After that, it blocks the link ("preventDefault"), since the iframe was already loaded.
 In either case, it sets attribute "data-selected" attribute on the target iframe.